 Bitcoin (BTC)

-Bitcoin CFDs are the most actively traded in the crypto market.
-As the first and most widely recognised cryptocurrency, Bitcoin often sets the tone for the entire sector.
-When you trade a Bitcoin CFD, you're speculating on BTC's price against a fiat currency such as USD, EUR, or AUD.
+Bitcoin CFDs are the most heavily traded product in the crypto CFD space.
+BTC tends to lead the rest of the market: when bitcoin moves, altcoins usually follow.
+When you trade a bitcoin CFD, you're betting on BTC's price against a fiat pair like BTC/USD or BTC/AUD.

 - Highest liquidity and tightest spreads among crypto CFDs